 Oval Shaped Faces

 Oval and oblong face shapes are lucky; they can basically pull off any type of glasses style.
-Round, rectangle, aviator, or classic wayfarer style – take your pick!
+Round, rectangle, aviator, or retro square – take your pick!
 For these face shapes, the most important thing to keep in mind is proportion: Smaller, half frames or rimless readers look best on petite faces, while oversized and full frames are best suited for longer ones.

 Heart Shaped Faces

 The heart-shaped or triangle-shaped face is very distinguishable: It’s characterized by a sharp jaw law line and a wide forehead.
-To balance a pointed chin, choose wide, upswept styles like cat eye and wayfarer style.
+To balance a pointed chin, choose wide, upswept styles like cat eye and retro square.
 Keep in mind that oversized and rectangular frames with soft edges look better on heart shapes than perfectly round frames.

 Round Shaped Faces